 The pooled data is mostly semaglutide and liraglutide because the PCOS-specific tirzepatide trial dataset is still being published.
 What can be said with confidence:

-• Insulin sensitivity: Both medications produce meaningful improvements in HOMA-IR and fasting insulin in PCOS patients.
+- Insulin sensitivity: Published PCOS studies have reported meaningful improvements in HOMA-IR and fasting insulin with both medications.
 Tirzepatide's GIP-receptor activation may give it a slight edge in glucose handling, especially in patients with concurrent prediabetes or type 2.

-• Free testosterone: Both medications reduce free testosterone, mediated through insulin reduction and SHBG increase.
-The magnitude scales with the magnitude of weight loss and insulin improvement.
+- Free testosterone: In the studied populations, both medications reduced free testosterone, mediated through insulin reduction and SHBG increase.
+The magnitude tracked the magnitude of weight loss and insulin improvement.

-If your PCOS phenotype is dominated by metabolic dysfunction (high HOMA-IR, prediabetes, significant weight), the case for tirzepatide is stronger on first principles — its dual mechanism is more aggressive on the metabolic axis.
-If your PCOS phenotype is dominated by androgens with milder metabolic features, both medications work and the choice tilts on tolerability and cost.
+For a PCOS phenotype dominated by metabolic dysfunction (high HOMA-IR, prediabetes, significant weight), clinicians often note that tirzepatide's dual mechanism acts more aggressively on the metabolic axis.
+Where the phenotype is dominated by androgens with milder metabolic features, both medications have supportive published data, and clinicians often weigh tolerability and cost more heavily.

 Side effects — same class, slight pattern differences